What is meant by LCAO (Linear Combination of Atomic orbitals)?

 - Proper Overlap between the atomic orbitals – The two atomic orbitals will combine to form molecular orbital if the overlap is proper.
 Greater the extent of overlap of orbitals, greater will be the nuclear density between the nuclei of the two atoms.

 The condition can be understood by two simple requirements.
-For the formation of proper molecular orbital, proper energy and orientation are required.
+For the formation of the proper molecular orbital, proper energy and orientation are required.
 For proper energy, the two atomic orbitals should have the same energy of orbitals and for the proper orientation, the atomic orbitals should have proper overlap and the same molecular axis of symmetry.